SaranshGpt/IntentPtr/README.md

 # IntentPtr

-IntentPtr is a single-header, zero-cost C++ library that wraps raw pointers to communicate Intent to the user of a function in a more reliable manner than comments, while maintaining the flexibility of RAW pointers.
+IntentPtr is a single-header, zero-cost C++ library that wraps raw pointers to communicate Intent to the user of a function in a more reliable manner than comments, while maintaining the flexibility and simplicity of RAW pointers.

 Key Features & Example